 Madrid attracts more than 5 million business travelers each year.
 Perhaps part of this is because Madrid is strategically located for international meetings and events that require direct access from South America, Europe and Africa; Madrid is also has direct airline access from many U.S. cities.
 Another important factor contributing to Madrid’s success in the business travel market is because of Madrid’s expanded infrastructure for transportation and special events venues.

-The greater Madrid area offers 879 hotels with a total of 72,546 hotel beds (February 2009) – half of which are in four and five star hotels.
+– half of which are in four and five star hotels.
 In Madrid, you’ll find nearly 200 hotels, including more than 27,000 guest rooms and 54,000 beds – 20 are in the five star category and 105 are rated with four stars.
 As the Spanish capital, Madrid offers a full range of hotel choices: traditional business hotels, modern, artistic, boutique and luxury hotels that offer some of the finest service.
 Madrid business hotel suggestions include:

 - Hotel Gran Melia Fenix

 Madrid has more than 70 museums, 85 art galleries, 50 theaters and nearly 2,300 monuments.
 So whether you’re visiting or hosting an event, Madrid delivers on its promise as a cultural city.

 The Prado Museum (which has more than 10,000 works of art) is Madrid’s most famous museum.
 Queen Sofia National Arte Centre Museum (contains 20th century art) is also somewhere you must spend a couple hours when visiting.

 The Thyssen Bornemisza Museum on Paseo del Prado, is where you can view the long-term collection of Carmen Thyssen-Bornemisza and a mixture of other art on loan from around the world, seems to offer a lot of flexibility for groups wishing to host receptions within their galleries.